Polynomial Identity Testing via Evaluation of Rational Functions: Zoom Lemma

-The notion of extremality in \cref{dfn.extremal} is closely related to standard notions of minimality and maximality of tuples of numbers.
+Our technique allows us to zoom in on the contributions of the coefficients $p_d$ of degree patterns $d$ that satisfy the following additional constraint. \begin{definition}[extremal degree pattern] Let \(K, L \subseteq [n]\).
+A degree pattern $d^* \in \N^{K \cup L}$ is \emph{$(K,L)$-extremal} in a polynomial $p \in \FF[x_1,\dots,x_n]$ if $d^*$ is the unique degree pattern $d \in \N^{K \cup L}$ in $p$ that satisfies both \begin{itemize} \item[(i)] $d_j \le d^*_j$ for all $j \in K$, and \item[(ii)] $d_j \ge d^*_j$ for all $j \in L$. \end{itemize} \end{definition} The notion of extremality in \expref{Definition}{def.extremal} is closely related to standard notions of minimality and maximality of tuples of numbers.
 A \(J\)-tuple $d^*$ is minimal in a set $D$ of such tuples if the only tuple $d \in D$ that satisfies $d_j \le d^*_j$ for all $j \in J$, is $d^*$ itself.
 A maximal tuple is defined similarly by replacing $\le$ by $\ge$.
 Minimality is equivalently \((J,\varnothing)\)-extremality, and maximality is equivalently \((\varnothing,J)\)-extremality.